Director of Admissions: Hege Ferguson

 English is the language of instruction and communication at the University.
 International applicants who lack sufficient English language preparation must correct this deficiency before being admitted to the University.
 Students may do this in their home country or in the United States at a school that offers an intensive English language program.
 Florida State University offers such a program through the Frederick L. Jenks Center for Intensive English Studies.
 Detailed information on the Center may be obtained at http://cies.fsu.edu.

-Admission to the Frederick L. Jenks Center for Intensive English Studies does not guarantee admission to Florida State University after the successful completion of English studies.
+Successful completion of English Studies at the Frederick L. Jenks Center for Intensive English Studies does not guarantee admission to Florida State University.

 Center for Global Engagement

 The Center for Global Engagement (CGE) provides immigration advising and support services to international students.
 Upon arrival at Florida State University, international students must immediately check in with the CGE.
 An orientation for new international students is required.
 In addition to the International Student Orientation, the Graduate School and most departments hold orientation sessions for new graduate students the week before classes start.
 Incoming international students are not allowed to register until they arrive in Tallahassee, report to the CGE, attend the International Student Orientation, obtain health insurance coverage, and submit their medical health history form to University Health Services.

 Federal reporting requirements make it essential for international students to enroll in a full course of study.
 For information about regulations that govern both F and J visas, international students should refer to http://cge.fsu.edu.

 Admission to the Panama City Campus